LuiArm/project-1/readme.md

 #### MVP (examples)

--Use semantic markup for HTML and CSS, adhering to best practices.
+- Use semantic markup for HTML and CSS, adhering to best practices.
--Use CSS GRID to create a multi-column layout
+- Use CSS GRID to create a multi-column layout
--Use Flexbox for content
+- Use Flexbox for content
--Must be mobile mobile first, then tablet and desktop responsive -Must pull in projects via API call from google sheet -Be deployed and accessible online either via Github Pages or Surge.
+- Must be mobile mobile first, then tablet and desktop responsive
+- Must pull in projects via API call from google sheet
+- Be deployed and accessible online either via Github Pages or Surge.

 #### PostMVP

-- Anything else that is not MVP
+- Carousel
+- Bootstrap
+- Webcomponents

 ## Functional Components